Cut-free Deductive System for Continuous Intuitionistic Logic: Intuitionistic continuous logic

 \subsection{Algebraic axiomatisation of IC-algebras}

 We are here aiming at an axiomatisation of the class of $\USC$ for $\lcal$ a locale.

-\begin{nota}[\ref{topological space}]
+\begin{nota}

-We remind the reader that, for all ordered topological space $(X, \leq)$, we denote by $C_\nearrow^0(X)$ the set of continuous increasing functions from $X$ to $[0,1]$, by $C^0(X)$ the set of continuous functions from $X$ to $[0,1]$ and by $USC_\nearrow(X)$ the set of non-decreasing upper semi-continuous functions from $X$ to $[0,1]$.
+We remind the reader of \bf{Notation} \ref{topological space} : for all ordered topological space $(X, \leq)$, we denote by $C_\nearrow^0(X)$ the set of continuous increasing functions from $X$ to $[0,1]$, by $C^0(X)$ the set of continuous functions from $X$ to $[0,1]$ and by $USC_\nearrow(X)$ the set of non-decreasing upper semi-continuous functions from $X$ to $[0,1]$.

 \end{nota}

 \begin{defi}

 We denote by $IC$ the class whose elements are the $\USC$ for $\lcal$ a locale and call these algebras \emph{Ituitionnistic Continuous Algebras}.